-When the boat has been launched you should open all valves in the through fittings (bushings) and check to ensure that there are no leaking hoses or connectors.
-The locations of through fittings are shown in section 5.
+When the boat has been launched you should open all hull bushings and check to ensure that there are no leaking hoses or connectors.
+The locations of bushings (through fittings) are shown in section 5.
 Bring your safety equipment back on board before setting out.